- The Academic Program

 - Meet with the student to review the conditions of diversion;

-- Inform the student’s adviser, the school counselor, the chair of the discipline committee, the coach or club sponsor and the athletic office;
+- Inform the student’s adviser, the school counselor, the Honor Council chair, the coach or club sponsor and the athletic office;

 - Confirm with the student’s diversion officer that the school has been notified of the diversion status;